-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance March 31 Issued a regulation in lieu of law (Perppu 01/2020) with the following key decisions relax the budget deficit limit of 3 percent of GDP until the end of 2022; (ii) grant the government with authority to issue bonds to deal with the COVID-19 pandemic; and allow BI to purchase bonds in the primary market.
-The proceeds from the bond sales are to be used by the government for national economic recovery, including to ensure the sustainability of the state's financial management, to provide loans and capital injection for the Deposit Insurance Corporation [LPS] and to finance bank restructuring during the crisis Announced a fiscal package worth of IDR 405.1 trillion (2.5 percent of GDP) to provide additional support to the healthcare sector (of 0.5 percent of 2019 GDP), social protection (of 0.7 percent of GDP), including cash transfers and pre-employment training, and support to workers and businesses affected by the COVID-19 outbreak (of about 1.3 percent of 2019 GDP in total), including a reduction in corporate income tax rate from 25 percent is 2020 Granted BI the authority to disburse sharia short-term liquidity loans or financing for systemic or non-systemic banks that face liquidity problems.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance March 31 Issued a regulation in lieu of law (Perppu 01/2020) with the following key decisions relax the budget deficit limit of 3 percent of GDP until the end of 2022; (2) grant the government with authority to issue bonds to deal with the COVID-19 pandemic; and (3) allow BI to purchase bonds in the primary market.
+The proceeds from the bond sales are to be used by the government for national economic recovery, including to ensure the sustainability of the state's financial management, to provide loans and capital injection for the Deposit Insurance Corporation [LPS] and to finance bank restructuring during the crisis Announced a fiscal package worth of IDR 405.1 trillion (2.5 percent of GDP) to provide additional support to the healthcare sector (of 0.7 percent of GDP), social protection (of 0.7 percent of GDP), social protection (of 0.7 percent of GDP), social protection (of 0.7 percent of GDP) to workers and businesses affected by the COVID-19 outbreak (of about 1.3 percent of 2019 GDP in total), including a reduction in corporate income tax rate from 25 percent to 22 percent in 2020.
+Granted BI the authority to disburse sharia short-term liquidity loans or financing for systemic or non-systemic banks that face liquidity problems.
 BI is also allowed to give special liquidity loans to systemic banks that face liquidity issues but are not eligible for sharia short-term liquidity loans.
 Allowed systemic banks to request special liquidity loans from BI in the event that that still face liquidity problems after receiving the short-term loans.
 The central bank would then coordinate with the Financial Services Authority (OJK) to hold Financial System Stability Committee (KSSK) meetings to decide whether the special loans will be granted.
-April 6 • percent to 22 percent in 2020.
-Announced plans to issue IDR 450 trillion worth of "pandemic bonds" with the option to sell directly to the central bank, to support recovery efforts from the COVID-19 outbreak. • • April 7 • Announced a repo line with the US Federal Reserve, of up to USD 60 billion. • • • April 14 Lowered the rupiah RRR by 200 basis points for conventional banks and by 50 basis points for sharia banks, to 3.5 percent for both types of banks, effective from May 2020.
+April 6 • Announced plans to issue IDR 450 trillion worth of "pandemic bonds" with the option to sell directly to the central bank, to support recovery efforts from the COVID-19 outbreak. • • April 7 • Announced a repo line with the US Federal Reserve, of up to USD 60 billion. • • • April 14 Lowered the rupiah RRR by 200 basis points for conventional banks and by 50 basis points for sharia banks, to 3.5 percent for both types of banks, effective from May 2020.
 The lowering of the RRR is expected to provide banks with additional liquidity of about IDR 102 trillion.
-Raised the Macroprudential Liquidity Buffer Ratio, which is essentially the secondary reserve requirement, by exactly the same size as the reduction in the RRR (i.e., 200 basis points for conventional banks and 50 basis points for conventional banks and 50 basis points for sharia banks) and asked banks to fill the increased buffer via purchasing government bonds in the primary market, which will help finance the budget deficit.
+Raised the Macroprudential Liquidity Buffer Ratio, which is essentially the secondary reserve requirement, by exactly the same size as the reduction in the RRR (i.e., 200 basis points for conventional banks and 50 basis points for sharia banks) and asked banks to fill the increased buffer via purchasing government bonds in the primary market, which will help finance the budget deficit.
 Banks are allowed to use those bonds in repo transactions with BI in case of liquidity needs.
 Lifted the RR-related macroprudential requirement linked to the Loan to Funding ratio for one year, to boost bank intermediation.
-This increase is estimated to provide additional IDR15.8 trillion to the system.
-April 17 • Announced expansion of tax incentives (temporary waiver of income tax on employees' income, 30 percent discount on • •
+This increase is estimated to provide additional IDR15.8 trillion to the system April 17 system.
+Announced expansion of tax incentives (temporary waiver of income tax on employees' income, 30 percent discount on • •